oballe1/oballe1/README.md

 ![](/images/myFile.gif)

+# About me!!
-I'm Curious about Information Technology,Ex-linux admin, DevOps Engineer, and Tutor!!
+I'm Curious about Information Technology,Ex-linux admin, DevOps Engineer!!

 - 🔭 I’m currently working on a Secrets Management project will keep you updated in the upcoming weeks :)
 - 🌱 I’m currently learning everything !!